Common Questions About Applying To Graduate School At WPI

 Funding is disbursed by the admissions committees in each of the academic departments.
 These decisions are made in tandem with the admissions decision, so there is no separate application for assistantships or fellowships.

-You do have to indicate that you want to be considered for funding when you apply for admission, and your application should be complete on or before the January 15th deadline to ensure consideration.
-Applications that are completed shortly after January 15th (think ten days to two weeks) will also receive the earliest consideration for funding.
+You do have to indicate that you want to be considered for funding when you apply for admission, and your application should be complete by the end of January to ensure consideration.

-With each passing month the availability of funds decreases, so it is in your best interest to complete your application as close as possible to two-week processing period that runs from January 15th to January 31st.
+With each passing month the availability of funds decreases, so it is in your best interest to complete your application as early as possible.

 If you are interested in securing a student loan, please contact the WPI Office of Financial Aid after you have accepted your offer of admission.